 - Understanding the biogeochemical dynamics of selenium and iodine in tropical soils and the effects of soil management (Malawi) — Ivy Ligowe

 - Characterising the mobility of metal bioavailability from tropical soils (Zambia) — Belinda Kaninga

-Wider institutional strengthening goals are facilitated by cross institutional-country knowledge exchange.
-The PhD students will be seconded to the UK for at least four weeks each year and the consortia will meet for an annual network/training event, rotating through the African countries (first network meeting in Harare, Sept 2015).
-The PhD students will also be encouraged to network across each African country.
+Wider institutional strengthening goals were facilitated by cross-institutional and cross-country knowledge exchange.
+The PhD students were seconded to the UK for at least four weeks each year and the consortia met for an annual network/training event, rotating through the African countries (the first network meeting was in Harare in September 2015).
+The PhD students were also encouraged to network across each African country.

 Additional PhD projects aligned to this project include:

 - Chromium speciation: understanding the mobility and bioavailability mechanisms for chromium in tropical soils — Elliott Hamilton (part-time BGS staff)

 - Development of a urinary selenium bioassay — Felix Phiri (Malawi, Ministry of Health)